clickclackin/buildyourlife/README.md

-# AI-Powered Life Tracker, without the micromanaging
+# Buildyourlife: AI-Powered life tracker, without the micromanaging

-**A lightweight system that uncovers your goals, learns how you operate, does the thinking for you every week, and doesn't breathe down your neck.**
+**A lightweight system that uncovers your goals, learns how you operate, minimizes logging, and doesn't breathe down your neck.**

 ---